 Familiarity with Microsoft Developer Integration tools including the latest version of Visual Studio and at least one of the .NET Application Development languages.
-Note that as there is no Control Programmer’s Guide (CPG) for POS for .NET, code samples can be found by searching for “POS for .NET SDK” located at: http://msdn.microsoft.com/en-us/library/bb429024.aspx.
-The “Team Blog”can also be a resource at http://blogs.msdn.com/pointofservice/.
+Note that as there is no Control Programmer’s Guide (CPG) for POS for .NET, code samples can be found by searching for “POS for .NET SDK” located at: https://aka.ms/p4dn-docs.

 Note: Examples in this Appendix use the Visual C# .NET syntax if method signatures are provided.

 Overview of POS for .NET